8 Decorating Mistakes That Make Your Home Look Messy

 Nothing says chaos like a bunch of exposed cords and power strips.
 Identify all of your home’s problem spots and look into creative ways to conceal the mess.
 For example, your computer’s power strip can be hung in a basket underneath the desk.
 Other strips can be hidden inside drawers and behind decorations.

 When styling objects on tables and shelves, keep everything grouped in threes (or other odd numbers like five and seven) and make sure there’s a clear focal point and lots of white space, advises Sauer.
 To keep things interesting, group objects of varying heights, and if your table is a square, position them on a 45-degree angle.
-If you choose to embrace your clutter, there are some advantages messy people have.

 Your rug is the wrong size